ni/niveristand-ballard-arinc429-custom-device/Docs/Parameters XML File/Parameters XML File.md

 ```

 Notes:
-- The Engine takes 1 Bit, starting the 11th Bit (Bit #10) in the raw ARINC 429 word.
-No Scaling is applied.
+- The custom device engine takes 1 bit, starting with the 11th bit (Bit #10) in the raw ARINC 429 word.
+No scaling is applied.
-- This Parameter will have a VeriStand Channel named `Parameter 30` with no units.
+- This parameter will have a VeriStand Channel named `Parameter 30` with no units.

 ## Supported XML Tags
 The following table describes the XML elements, or tags, you can use in a Parameters XML file.